VishwaBabariya/Projects/Pizza Sales Analysis SQL/README.md

 📌 **OVERVIEW**

-This repository contains an in-depth analysis of pizza-related data, including customer preferences, sales trends, and more.
+This project contains an in-depth analysis of pizza-related data, including customer preferences, sales trends, and more.
 The goal is to uncover insights that can help improve business decisions in the pizza industry.

 🛠 **Technologies Used**